airbnb/lottie-spm/README.md

 ### Why is there a separate repo for Swift Package Manager support?

-The main git repository for [lottie-ios](https://github.com/airbnb/lottie-ios) is somewhat large (300+ MB), and Swift Package Manager always downloads the full repository with all git hsitory.
+The main git repository for [lottie-ios](https://github.com/airbnb/lottie-ios) is somewhat large (300+ MB), and Swift Package Manager always downloads the full repository with all git history.
 This [lottie-spm](https://github.com/airbnb/lottie-spm) repo is much smaller (less than 500kb), so can be downloaded much more quickly.

 Instead of downloading the full git history of Lottie and building it from source, this repo just contains a pointer to the precompiled XCFramework included in the [latest lottie-ios release](https://github.com/airbnb/lottie-ios/releases/latest) (typically ~8MB).
 If you prefer to include Lottie source directly your project, you can directly depend on the [`lottie-ios` repo](https://github.com/airbnb/lottie-ios) instead.